tsallc/phonelist/PROJECT_STATE.md

 ## LLM Agent Instructions

 - **Treat `src/data/canonicalContactData.json` as the live source of truth (merged data).**
-- The `phonelist-canonicalizer` script validates this file and exports it to O365 CSV format.
-It does *not* generate the merged data from scratch.
+- The `phonelist-canonicalizer` script validates this file, exports it to O365 CSV format, and selectively updates it via `--update-from-csv`.
-- The `--update-from-csv` feature is now fully implemented and tested.
+- The `--update-from-csv` logic has been refactored to decouple Office/Title handling.
+- **There are currently 2 failing tests related to the update logic.**
 - Refer to this file (`PROJECT_STATE.md`) for current state and immediate goals.
 - Update `Last Updated`, `Recent Activity`, and `Next Steps` after completing tasks.